web-mojo/ReelGuard-Releases/README.md

 - **Fully reversible in ReelGuard:**
   - When Fake-Format Mode is enabled, you can run the **Restore** tool to rebuild the original file system view.
   - Click the **Scan** button in the Cards view to detect fake-formatted cards and restore the data.
-- Useful if you want to ensure cards are always formatted by operators rather than reused without a fresh in-camera format.
+- Fake-Format is useful if you want to ensure cards are always formatted by operators rather than reused without a fresh in-camera format.
 - **Caution:** While reversible in ReelGuard, fake-formatting is still a low-level operation on the card’s file system and can be prone to data-loss with untested devices.
 Double-check the device before using it.

 ### Tested Cameras & Cards